Frequently Asked Questions

 In most cases, the fees will reflect the complexity of the transaction; this is true whether you use a registered conveyancer or a solicitor.

 The real difference is that conveyancers are specialists who work only in this area whereas solicitors work in many areas of the law.
-As with most things in life, you tend to get what you pay for.

 A registered conveyancer offers expert advice, professional service and peace of mind.